top of page

 Image credit

-Example of the connectedness of the "Internet of" terms found here, which include the Internet of Bio-Nano-Things (IoBNT).
+Example of the connectedness of the "Internet of" terms found here, which include the Internet of Nano-Things (IoNT).
 Many separate compartmentalized subsets of the Internet of Everything (IoE) and Internet of Things (IoT) connect with each other to form one overall unified connected network.

 Nanomachines communicate with each other inside the body.
 They also communicate with devices outside of the body.
 There are many types of communication employed.
 For the sake of simplicity, only the main types will be discussed here.

-The engineered bacteria nanomachines (BNT) communicate with other nanomachines (BNT) within the body primarily through molecular nanocommunication, which involves the exchange of molecules.
+Nanomachines communicate with each other inside the body primarily through molecular nanocommunication, which involves the exchange of molecules.
 Molecules are released by way of molecular transceivers and detected molecular receivers.

 Efforts to develop the framework for nanoscale and molecular communication is underway by the Institute of Electrical and Electronics Engineers Standards Association, known as IEEE.
 More specifically, IEEE P1906.1 Recommended Practice for Nanoscale and Molecular Communication Framework, which is an IEEE standards group sponsored by the IEEE Communications Society Standards Development Board.
 The IEEE is the single most important regulatory authority on engineering and communication standards for the entire world.
+They answer to the United Nations General Secretary.
 They cover all nanotech, including the engineered bacteria nanomachines and how they connect to devices in the environment.

 (for more on IEEE, click here)